 While these regulations may mean inconvenient changes for some businesses, it is not something that can be ignored.
 It is a criminal offence to leak F-gases, and many operators are completely unaware.
-Others are choosing to ignore the rules as they believe they’re not being enforced; but this is a big risk.
+Some may be choosing to ignore the rules as they believe they’re not being enforced; but this is a big risk.
 With environmental awareness and action dominating political and news agendas, any policies and regulations around environmentally harmful practices are only going to become tighter.
 Now is the time to implement changes to protect businesses, and protect the earth.

 How to comply with F-gas Regulation

-In order to comply with the regulations, the operators of any equipment that uses or contains F-gases must ensure the equipment is leak tested to specific standards.
+According to the Fluorinated Greenhouse Gases Regulations 2015, in order to comply with the regulations, the operators of any equipment that uses or contains F-gases must ensure the equipment is leak tested to specific standards.
 If a leak is detected, the equipment must be immediately removed from use and repaired, and then remedial checks are to be carried out within one month.

 Any stationery equipment that contains more than 3kg of F-gases must also keep records of their use, including the type of F-gases used and the quantity; details of any services carried out on the equipment; and the details of every leak test conducted on the system.